 LionCare, founded in January 2002, is a free clinic run and staffed by medical students from Penn State College of Medicine.

-The goal of LionCare is to provide free health services to the uninsured and underinsured population of the greater Harrisburg region while providing an engaging educational experience for our students.
+The goal of LionCare is to provide free health services to the uninsured and underinsured population in the communities served by Penn State Health while providing an engaging educational experience for students.